tasb/devops-advanced/labs/lab-01.md

 You may check the progress of the workflows on the `Actions` tab on your repository.

-The worklows will create automatically the UAT environment and deploy the applications to it.
+The workflows will create automatically the UAT environment and deploy the applications to it.

-When the workflows are doe with UAT environment, you may check if the applications are working as expected.
+When the workflows are done with UAT environment, you may check if the applications are working as expected.

+On the Workflow you get a direct link to the UAT environment, so you may click on it and check if the applications are working as expected.

 If you check everything is ok, you may go to the `Environments` tab on your repository and promote the UAT environment to the Production environment, approving the deployment.